amabdallah/WaM-DaM/README.md

 You can use WaM-DaM if:
 1. Your data are for nodes (points) and/or links (connections between nodes).
 2. You have one or more data types such as binary, numeric parameters, seasonal, parameters, file-based, rules, time series, or multi-column arrays.
+3. You want to manage and organize all of your data for different models in a central database
-3. You want to share and publish your data.
+4. You want to share and publish your data.
 WaM-DaM supports important metadata like sources, methods, and units to help others correctly interpret the meanings of your data.Check out the [scope](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Scope.md) of WaM-DaM data.

 #### Getting Started with WaM-DaM